Fujifilm X-T20 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T20 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X-T20 and K-3 II can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.